Trailer tent care

 The service should also include habitation areas of your unit, such as any water, gas, electrical and heating systems, which should be checked and maintained.
 The dealer who does the service should also check for any damp or leaks in the basic structure of your trailer tent or folding camper.

 If possible, it’s worth getting your annual service done at an Approved Workshop.
-This scheme is run by the Camping and Caravanning Club, the Caravan Club and the National Caravan Council (NCC).
+This scheme is a joint enterprise between the Camping and Caravanning Club, the Caravan Club and the National Caravan Council (NCC).
 Approved Workshops are required to have certain standards of facilities and appropriately-trained technicians.

 The NCC now runs the scheme on a day-to-day basis and it has a list of Approved Workshops on its website.
 If you want a service before your first outing of the season, it’s worth calling early in the year as workshops get booked up quickly in spring.

 Caring for the fabric

 Most trailer tents and folding campers have fabric tops and many also have awnings.
 Whether it’s 100 per cent cotton or another fabric, you should always try to keep the fabric clean and in good condition.

 Keep the fabric off the ground whenever possible to prevent grass or mud stains.
 It can be useful to take a sheet of builders’ plastic sheeting to put on the ground underneath an awning while you’re unfolding it, to keep it clean.

 Mould and mildew don’t just make a trailer tent or folding camper look grubby and smell bad, in some cases they can make it unusable.
 Leaving a cotton unit damp for an extended period can lead to the fabric rotting away and it forming holes.

 It's best to take down your trailer tent or folding camper when it is as dry as possible.
 That won’t always be possible – we have all had to take units down in the pouring rain - but avoid it if you can.